What is a Neighborhood Council?

 What is the Council’s Jurisdiction?

-Franklin Hills, Los Feliz Hills, Los Feliz Knolls, Los Feliz Square, Los Feliz Village, Laughlin Park, Waverly Heights and all of Griffith Park are under the jurisdiction of the Los Feliz Neighborhood Council.
-These areas are divided into five districts, labeled A‑E.
+Franklin Hills, Los Feliz Hills, Los Feliz Knolls, Los Feliz Square, Los Feliz Village, West Los Feliz, Laughlin Park, Waverly Heights and all of Griffith Park are under the jurisdiction of the Los Feliz Neighborhood Council.
+These areas are divided into six districts, labeled A‑F.

 Who is on the Council?